-Masters: independent study module (ISM)
+Masters programmes and the independent study module (ISM)

-b.
-Where a student has failed a Masters' ISM with a mark below 40 there will be no opportunity for reassessment.
+- a.
+Masters: non-ISM modules Where a student has failed modules and the award requirements cannot be met by application of the compensation criteria, s/he is entitled to reassessment in a maximum of 40 credits-worth of failed modules provided that they have failed no more than 60 credits with no more than 40 credits-worth of outright fail (i.e. module marks less than 40). - b.
+Masters: independent study module (ISM) Where a student has failed a Masters' ISM with a mark below 40 there will be no opportunity for reassessment.
 However, where a student has been awarded a 'marginal fail' mark of between 40 and 49 they will have an opportunity to make amendments which would enable a passing threshold to be reached.
 The mark after resubmission will be capped at 50.
 See Appendix N for guidance in relation to the criteria for the awarding of a 'marginal fail'.